 - Sonic Pinball Party has "Casinopolis", a game mode with three casino-themed pinball games — roulette, slots, and bingo.

 - WHO dunnit lets players bet points in Roulette and play an embedded Slot Machine at various times.
 The Slot Machine will always give a reward, and even offers chances to turn a losing pull into a win.
+The reward can include points, a multiball, an extra ball, or a number of other miscellaneous awards.
+The Roulette is a straighter example: You bet a certain number of points on either red or black, and you gain or lose that many points based on the color the ball lands on.
+Your score cannot go below 0, however.

-- Super Mario Land 2: 6 Golden Coins has a hill conveniently located near the castle where a player may play a wheel of fortune game for items and extra lives... or he may get some coins in return.
+- Super Mario Land 2: 6 Golden Coins has a hill conveniently located near the castle where a player may play a wheel of fortune game for items and extra lives... or they may get some coins in return.
 Naturally, the more coins that are put in, the better the prize selection.
 Again, that's all these coins are good for and unlike in all other Mario games, collecting 100 of them doesn't automatically get you an extra life.

 - In Wario Land: Super Mario Land 3, at the end of each level, you can play a game in which you pick one of two buckets.
 One has a moneybag, which doubles the coins you collected in the level, and the other has a 10 ton weight which cuts your coins in half.
 You can pick up to three times.
 In this game, the ending is based on how many coins and treasures you get.